CWRUbotix/Micromouse-2023-24/pcb/README.md

       - whiteboard for labeling (nice to have)
       - gyro : type of sensor

+- to do:
       - find gyro - probably i squared c
       - create Teensy on kicad
       - find / reverse engineering motor controllers (DRV8871) schematics